lingqiz/lingqiz.github.io/index.md

 Hi there!
 Welcome to my website!
 My name is Ling-Qi Zhang (张凌祺), I am a 6th year PhD student at the University of Pennsylvania working with [David Brainard](https://color.psych.upenn.edu/) and [Alan Stocker](https://www.sas.upenn.edu/~astocker/lab/index.php) in the [Department of Psychology](https://psychology.sas.upenn.edu) and the [Computational Neuroscience Initiative](http://cni.upenn.edu/).

 Previously, I did my undergraduate in Computer Science, at Southern University of Science and Technology which is newly established in 2011 at Shenzhen, China ([Here is a short story about our university](http://www.nature.com/news/chinese-university-wins-degree-of-freedom-1.10631)).
-Here is also a copy of my [CV](https://drive.google.com/file/d/16KW8jVQ18QkFzBzW4cYb4JFqSmoRVIru/view?usp=sharing).

 I am interested in how the brain works from a computational perspective.
 Right now, my research focuses on how regularities in the generative structure of our visual world shape our sensory perception.
 This consists of mainly two aspects: